Simulation Control#

 See also

-For further understanding about the numerical method used and advanced parameters, the interested reader is referred to the Theory Documentation.
+For further understanding about the numerical method used and advanced parameters, the interested reader is referred to the theory guide.

 subsection simulation control